EmmaKingDev/EmmaKingDev/README.md

-- 👩‍💻 cloud & code
+- 👩‍💻 consultant, daily work on Kubernetes & DevOps in AWS
 - ☁️ AWS Developer
 - 📚 computer science, chemistry and edu.psycholgy at University of Helsinki
 - 👩‍🎨 graphic design at Helsinki Design Shcool
-- 🎨 illustrations -> instagram @emmaking.dev
-- Main Focus currently on Kubernetes & React